lirancr/prisma-rays/README.md

 #### Installation

-1. Install package `npm i  prisma-lens`
+1. Install package `npm i  prisma-rays`

    You may also install as global package instead of using `npx`
-2. in your project's root directory run `npx plens init`
+2. in your project's root directory run `npx rays init`
-3. Open the generated `lensconfig.js` file and update it according to your project's setup (see [Configuration](#configuration) section for details).
+3. Open the generated `raysconfig.js` file and update it according to your project's setup (see [Configuration](#configuration) section for details).

-If your project does not have existing migrations created from `prisma migrate` you can opt in to `prisma lens` by running `npx plens prepare`.
+If your project does not have existing migrations created from `prisma migrate` you can opt in to `prisma rays` by running `npx rays prepare`.
 Otherwise, see [Adding to existing projects](#adding-to-existing-projects)

 #### Adding to existing projects

 1. make sure your database is currently at the starting state that fits your project.
 2. remove all folders in your migrations directory, only keep the `migration_lock.toml` file.
-3. run `npx plens prepare`
+3. run `npx rays prepare`

 ## Configuration

-Prisma Lens has a single configuration file `lensconfig.js`
+Prisma Rays has a single configuration file `raysconfig.js`

 #### Configuration options